ArixZajicek/booru-bg/README.md

 `"downloadDir": "downloads"` - Directory to download this set's filed.

-`"url": **No Default**` - Base URL, must be listed in the set or in defaults.
+`"url": [No Default]` - Base URL, must be listed in the set or in defaults.

-`"auth": None` - HTTP Basic Auth credentials.
-Can either be `None` or `{"username": "your username here", "password": "your password or API token here"}`.
+`"auth": null` - HTTP Basic Auth credentials.
+Can either be `null` or `{"username": "your username here", "password": "your password or API token here"}`.
 While this script does not modify your account in any way, some sites may require an authenticated user to view some content.
 Additionally, some sites require you to enable API access and use an API token as your password instead of your regular one.
 Check in your account settings for more info.

 `"search": []` - Search tags - all posts must include these tags.

 `"exclude": []` - Exclude tags, all posts must not include these tags.
-Note, this does not override the `blacklist` parameter but rather works in conjunction with it if `ignoreBlacklist` is not `true`.
+Note, this does not override the `blacklist` parameter but rather works in conjunction with it.
+If `ignoreBlacklist` is `true`, then only this list is used.

 `"minsize": null` - Minimum dimensions.
 Must either be null, or contain an object of the form `{"width": 1920, "height": 1080}`.